Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 s:\mathbb{Z}/n\rightarrow \mathbb{Z}/n
 $$
 </br>
-For the forward direction, consider that we know that $s$ covers a permuation.
+For the forward direction, consider that we know that $s$ covers a permutation.
 This means by definition that $s$ is bijective and thus is both injective (every character appears only once) and surjective (no characters are missing).
 </br>
 For the reverse direction, if $s$ contains every character exactly once, this means that it is both injective and surjective, and by extension is a permutation
 </br>